zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-13.md

 [end of dialogue]

 Gemma begins our dialogue by saying to Sebastian, “ I think we should have a bake sale.”
 A “bake (bake) sale (sale)” is when peo ple get together and bake individual cakes and other things that they then br ing and sell, well, in order to raise money or get money for an organization such a s a school or a church.
-A lot of schools and churches have bake sales where indiv idual members of that organization each make something at home and then b ring it to the school or the church and sell it to people in order to get money for that organization.
+A lot of schools and churches have bake sales where indiv idual members of that organization each make something at home and then bring it to the school or the church and sell it to people in order to get money for that organization.

 Gemma says, “We’ll raise,” meaning we’ll get, “lots  of money for our school.”
 Sebastian says, “A bake sale sounds good, but it’s too much trouble,” meaning it’s too difficult.
 It will cause too many problems .
 Gemma says, “How much trouble can it be to bake a few cookies and cakes?”
 A “cookie” (cookie) is a small, usually round, flat dessert that is typicall y made with some kind of dough – flour and water combined together and then cooked, with other things of course.
 Cookies are sometimes hard, sometimes soft, but usu ally small enough that you can pick it up and eat it with your hand.